Salvin's prion: Breeding

 This small prion breeds colonially on a number of subantarctic islands in the southern Indian Ocean.
 The colonies of medium-billed prions are attended nocturnally in order to avoid predation by skuas.
 The nests are concealed in burrows usually dug into soil.
 Nests are attended regularly for several months prior to breeding.
 A single egg is laid in November or early December, which is incubated for around 50 days.
 Both parents share the incubation duties and feed the chick once it is hatched.
 The chicks fledge around 60 days after hatching.

 Feeding

 The main components of its diet are amphipods and krill, although it will also take fish and squid.
 In addition to filter feeding, food is obtained by seizing and hydroplaning.

 Range and habitat

 The breeding distribution of the Salvin's prion is restricted to Crozet Islands and Prince Edward Island.
 Salvin's prion breeds principally on Île aux Cochons in the Crozet Islands, where four million pairs are thought to breed.
 Other breeding colonies include Prince Edward Island, St Paul Island and Amsterdam Island.
 At sea they range from South Africa eastwards to New Zealand.

 Conservation

 Salvin's prion is not considered threatened with extinction.
-Although numbers have declined on some islands where rats and feral cats have been introduced, the world population is estimated at around 12 million birds.
+Although numbers have declined on some islands where rats and feral cats have been introduced, the world population is estimated at 12 million birds.
 Consequently, they are given a classification of Least Concern.